BioIntelligence-Lab/VoxelInsight/README.md

 - **Clinical Modeling**: Train models to predict clinical endpoints
 - Supports **DICOM** and **NIfTI** inputs

-### 🗃️ Dual-Index Backend
-- `df_IDC`: Real-time access to the Imaging Data Commons
-- `df_MIDRC`: A harmonized study-level index of MIDRC, TCIA, AIMI, and other sources

 ---

 ## ⚙️ Installation & Setup